shotgunsoftware/sg-jira-bridge/docs/debugging.rst

 Jira changes aren't syncing to Flow Production Tracking
 -------------------------------------------------------
-Check the logs for the SG Jira Bridge and see if the request from Jira was received and processed successfully.
+Check the logs for the Flow Production Tracking Jira Bridge and see if the request from Jira was received and processed successfully.
 The logs should make this very apparent.

-If SG Jira Bridge is not receiving the request:
+If Flow Production Tracking Jira Bridge is not receiving the request:

 - Check that your Jira Webhook is setup and configured correctly.
 If you're using a local Jira instance, you can also check the logs to see if the webhook fired.
-- Make sure your SG Jira Bridge is accessible from your Jira server.
-If you are using a Jira Cloud instance and SG Jira Bridge is running inside a firewalled environment, you'll need to open up access to the application or move SG Jira Bridge into some sort of DMZ setup.
+- Make sure your Flow Production Tracking Jira Bridge is accessible from your Jira server.
+If you are using a Jira Cloud instance and Flow Production Tracking Jira Bridge is running inside a firewalled environment, you'll need to open up access to the application or move Flow Production Tracking Jira Bridge into some sort of DMZ setup.

 Value can't be translated to a Flow Production Tracking/Jira value